Fire in the Sky: Production

-Reception
+Reception and legacy

-Reviews for Fire in the Sky were mixed: the film holds a 48% approval rating at review aggregator website Rotten Tomatoes based on 23 appraisals, with an average score of 5.2/10.
+Reviews for Fire in the Sky were mixed: the film holds a 52% approval rating at review aggregator website Rotten Tomatoes based on 31 appraisals, with an average score of 5.4/10 and the consensus: "While a valiant cast brings an authentic urgency to its harrowing alien abduction saga, Fire in the Sky unravels a story that's ultimately too thin and frustratingly coy with its revelations."

 Nonetheless, its alien abduction scenes are considered by many to be highly effective.
 In 2017, Paste named Fire in the Sky as one of the 25 best science fiction films on Netflix.

 The film also had many favorable reviews.
 John Ferguson of the Radio Times wrote, "Lieberman wisely concentrates on the emotional impact of the event on a close-knit circle of friends and family, although the eventual revelation of the abduction is genuinely scary.
 D. B. Sweeney shines in the lead role and there's good support."
 Entertainment Weekly journalist Owen Gleiberman suggested that "It almost doesn't matter if you don't believe any of this stuff.
 For a few queasy minutes, Fire in the Sky lets you meditate on the aliens in your imagination."
 Critic Roger Ebert said, "The scenes inside the craft are really very good.
 They convincingly depict a reality I haven't seen in the movies before, and for once I did believe that I was seeing something truly alien, and not just a set decorator's daydreams."
 However, he felt that "there's not enough detail about the aliens, and the movie ends on an inconclusive and frustrating note."

 Chris Hicks of the Deseret News found that Fire in the Sky "leans in favor of believers, suggesting that all of this really did happen.
 And some of it is fairly entertaining."
 However, he disliked the film's sober tone and would have preferred it be "more humorous or satirical, without necessarily sacrificing the sense that these characters believe it all."
 Critic James Berardinelli applauded the "stunning, gut-wrenching realism" of the abduction scenes, but called the film a "muddled-up mess" that "can't make up its mind whether it wants to be horror, drama or science-fiction."
 The X-Files creator Chris Carter and executive producer Frank Spotnitz were impressed by Patrick's performance in the film, which led to his casting Patrick as FBI Special Agent John Doggett for the series' eighth season in 2000.

+Comedian/actor Patton Oswalt put Fire in the Sky on his Top 5 Sci-Fi Films in an interview for GQ.